MediciHouse07/Learning_Records/FM_02_single_variable_calculus.md

 - integrand
 - volume is propotional to width x

+2022/06/19:

+1500<->3200

+- check vol of portion of width x of ball
+- hug each other or stick to the side
+- revolve around y axis not only x axis
+- one case is a ball sitting on x=a coordianate, another case is y=a and y=x^2 shaped curve

 ### Lecture 23 <br>
 2022/03/26:💫 0444/4835, curious of the title of the course, pre content might be reman sum